Small Furstenberg sets: Proof of Lemma

-The purpose of this section is to prove \prettyref{lem:fiber}.
+The purpose of this section is to prove Lemma \ref{lem:fiber}.
 Our proof relies on a variation of a Jarn\'ik type theorem on Diophantine approximation.
 We begin with some preliminary results on Cantor type constructions that will be needed.